Candle Pattern – The Simplest – a Tool

 A file cabinet could be called a bucket, or a set of ledgers, or a stack of in/out baskets on my desk.
 Some people with good memories keep buckets in their heads.
 But even if you are such a person… be honest… it used to be called a planner.
 Now you use technology toys like i-phones, tablets and blackberries as your buckets.
 Today my critical buckets are in a computer, with plenty of post it notes and scratch pads as well.

 With online investing, order and organization is key, and we’ll be dealing with many buckets of information and tools.
-We find a Candle Pattern very helpful in this regard.
+We find a Candle Pattern one of these helpful tools.

 We mentioned the Candle Pattern called a Doji in an earlier Guideline.
 A Candle Pattern is formed because of the collective buyer and seller emotions in the auction market place.
 Recall the Doji occurs when the opening and closing price are equal (or very nearly so).